Our research is editorially independent but we may earn a commission for purchases made through our links.

 In a country filled with beautiful towns, Portmagee, is a standout, sitting on the Ring of Kerry on the southwest coast of Ireland.
 This postcard-perfect seaside fishing village features a row of brightly colored buildings along with a rich and colorful history.
 At The Bridge Bar, you’ll find live music many nights of the week along with fantastic food and a fine pint of Guinness.
 Portmagee is also the departure hub for trips to the awe-inspiring Skelligs Rock, the home of preserved monastic settlements dating back to the 6th century.

-Annecy, one of the most beautiful, romantic places on earth, may be even more stunning than the majestic French Alps that surround it.
+One of the most charming towns in France, Annecy might even more stunning than the majestic French Alps that surround it.
 Just 22 miles from Geneva in the Upper Savoy region of eastern France, Annecy is divided by small canals and streams running from the brilliant blue Lac Annecy.
-Highlights include the popular terraces that line the canals, giving it a Venice-like feel, as well as the famous Palais de l’Isle, a picturesque 12th century castle built right in the middle of one of the canals.
+Highlights include the popular terraces that line the canals, giving it a Venice-like feel, as well as the famous Palais de l’Isle, a picturesque 12th-century castle built right in the middle of one of the canals.

 Goreme was first built during the Roman era, constructed amid the exquisite rock formations that dominate the area.
 The hard natural rock served as foundations and fortifications for those that built the town, and to this day, much of the ancient architecture still stands, with many of the churches carved directly into the rocks themselves.
 This beautiful town is something that truly must be seen to be believed, looking as if it could only exist in a fairytale.
 One of the best ways to see the surrealistic landscape is from above – and every morning just before sunrise, hundreds of hot air balloons are fired up across the region, floating above and around the rock formations.